You’ve landed yourself an interview—congratulations! Now it’s time for your next challenge; deciding what to wear!

-A job interview is your opportunity to put your best foot forward, so you’ll need to find an outfit that not only looks the part, but also makes you feel like your best self.
+We all know that first impressions matter, so finding an outfit that not only looks the part but makes you feel like your best self is key.
 When you feel good in the clothes you’re wearing, you’ll radiate with confidence and be ready to shine in your interview.

-Before you select your outfit, it’s important to research the company to get an idea of what the culture and environment is like.
-For example, a corporate office job will expect a corporate look from employees, while an edgy clothing retailer may expect you to demonstrate your personal sense of style.
-Understanding the culture of your potential employer will help to guide the way—and if in doubt, always opt for a more polished look.
+Before you jump into your wardrobe, it’s crucial to do a bit of research on the company to get an idea of what the workplace culture and environment is like.
+Are they a clean and corporate brand, or do they embrace a more edgy and creative vibe?
+Understanding their culture will help to guide the way—and if in doubt, always opt for a more polished look.

 To help you on your way, we’ve curated tips and tricks to help you nail your outfit for every dress code.

 Casual – retail store

 If you’re aiming for a position at a retail store, it’s time to do some observing.
 Head to the store and take time to observe what the current staff are wearing.
 Are they rocking a polished and sharp look like the staff at Noni B?
 Or do they embrace a street style like the crew at Neverland?

 Take cues from what the team in the store are wearing, then align your outfit with the brand’s style.
 For extra brownie points, you could shop at the store and pick up a new outfit prior to the interview.
 Make sure your outfit is clean and presentable, and to play it on the safe side, avoid wearing sweatpants, hoodies, sneakers, hats, caps, or shirts with big logos.